-Internal external rotation of the knee is often said to be important in the knee.
-The popliteus and hamstrings muscles play a significant role in rotating the knee (internally) to aid unlocking of the knee joint from full extension and locking the knee into extension.
+Internal and external rotation of the knee is a popular test especially in ski-ing populations.
+The popliteus and hamstrings muscles play a significant role in rotating the knee (internally and externally) to aid unlocking and locking the knee.

 Supine Lying position:

 In this position there is the increased innate thoracic and pelvic stability (little rotation occurs) but the angle of the knee has to be considered with the knee at 90 degrees results tend to be higher than the other most popular angle 45 degrees.

 Lying: in the lying position stabilisation usually involves holding the bed handles.
 Most manufacturers supply a thigh / calf stabiliser.
 Use the pelvic strap.